See4D: Pose-Free 4D Generation via Auto-Regressive Video Inpainting: Conclusion

 \section{Conclusion}

-In this work, we introduce \ours, a pose-free framework that converts a single hand-held video into a bank of synchronized, fixed-view sequences through a trajectory-to-camera formulation.
-Conditioning a latent diffusion model on depth-warped images and masks, our method removes the need for explicit 6-DoF annotations while preserving geometric cues.
-Unlike trajectory-to-trajectory methods, the proposed trajectory-to-camera formulation decouples scene modeling from camera motion, reducing training complexity and yielding more stable synthesis.
+In this work, we introduced \ours, a pose-free framework that converts a single hand-held video into a bank of synchronized, fixed-view sequences through a trajectory-to-camera formulation.
+Conditioning a latent diffusion model on depth-warped images and masks removes the need for explicit 6-DoF annotations while preserving geometric cues.
+Unlike trajectory-to-trajectory methods, our formulation decouples scene modeling from camera motion, yielding more stable synthesis.
 A view-conditional inpainting model enforces cross-view and cross-frame consistency, while a spatial–temporal auto-regressive pipeline extends generation across viewpoints and long sequences, producing coherent videos that can be fused into dense 4D modeling and representation.
 Experiments show improved cross-view quality and reconstruction accuracy over existing baselines, and we demonstrate benefits across applications such as robotic manipulation, autonomous driving, interactive gaming, and cinematic post-production.